michaelleonardo27/type-single-page/README.md

     this project its my first website, it was really challenging and also frustrated, because i was stock in te coding process.

+    While doing this project I used Teacher Henderson's codes, for my own use.
+I had a lot of problems with this project but I think I achieved something that promises a lot.